 Ljubljana to Lake Bled bus schedule

 Because buses are so frequent, you can usually chance it and buy your ticket on the day.
-If you’re travelling in peak season, it might be wise to reserve a spot ahead of time.
+If you’re travelling in peak season, it might be wise to reserve a seat ahead of time.

-Getting to Ljubljana bus station
+How to get to Ljubljana bus station

 When you arrive at the bus station, you’ll see it’s laid out like a long parking lot with numbered bays.
-The Lake Bled bus departs from position 7, which is right in front of the ticket office.
+The Lake Bled bus should depart from position 7, which is right in front of the ticket office.
 You will be able to see ‘Bled’ clearly printed on a sign in the bus windscreen.

 The first time we visited the bus station, we walked into the railway station by accident.
-The bus office is actually the smaller building situated in the centre of the parking lot.
+The bus office is actually the smaller building situated in the centre of the parking lot (here).

 Inside, there are TV screens that display upcoming departures.
 Walk straight up to one of the cashier desks to buy your tickets (or exchange your e-invoice).
 Staff are friendly and speak perfect English.
 You can pay either in cash or by card.

-Storing luggage at the bus station
+Storing luggage at Ljubljana Bus Station

 There is a luggage storage office behind ticket desk #3 inside the Ljubljana bus station.
-It’s open from 5am until 10.30pm Monday to Saturday, and from 5.30am until 10.30pm on Sundays and holidays.
-It costs 3.50 Euro to store one bag (up to 30kg) for a full day.
+It opens when the ticket desks opens and closes at 9.30pm.
+It costs 3.50 Euros to store one bag (up to 30kg) for a full day.

 Luggage space on the bus

-Arriva buses have overhead storage racks for keeping small bags.
+Coach buses have overhead storage racks for keeping small bags.
 Like most buses in the Balkans, you have to pay an extra fee to store a larger backpack, a suitcase or an oversized item such as skis under the bus.
 In Slovenia, you need to pay an extra 1 Euro per item.